swch/strivve-docs-nextjs/src/pages/integrations/user_wait_time/index.md

 Strivve measures user wait times, and many more performance related metrics on every card placement which is used to make regular improvements to Strivve operations.
 Regularly, there are production improvements which positively impact performance, and there are several more initiatives on our roadmap which improve the user wait time, as well as overall length of time it takes to fully place a card.

 Today, most customers and their cardholders benefit greatly by leveraging a user experience which completes as soon as the site account is linked.
-In this way, the total User Wait Time for cardholders is significantly reduced by more than 50%, by only requiring the cardholder attention while their account linking input (aka sign in) is needed.
+In this way, the total User Wait Time for cardholders is significantly reduced by more than 50%, by only requiring the cardholder's attention while their account linking input (aka sign in) is needed.

-This document is targeted towards integrators who are chosing to author their own UX using the [CardSavr API](/integrations/introduction#card-savr-api) versus a Strivve drop-in component.
+This document is targeted towards integrators who are choosing to author their own UX using the [CardSavr API](/integrations/introduction#card-savr-api) versus a Strivve drop-in component.

 ## User Wait Time Solutions